DarkFlippers/unleashed-firmware/documentation/SubGHzSettings.md

 `Frequency: 928000000` - where `928000000` is your frequency, keep it in that format! it should be 9 digits!

 ### Hopper frequency list
-To add new frequecy to hopper: add new line `Hopper_frequency: 345000000`<br>
+To add new frequency to hopper: add new line `Hopper_frequency: 345000000`<br>
 But remember!
 You should keep it as small as possible, or hopper functionality would be useless!<br>
 If `#Add_standard_frequencies: true` is not changed<br>